lino-framework/getlino/docs/usage.rst

 .. option:: --appy

-    Whether this server provides LibreOffice service needed by sites which use :mod:`lino_xl.lib.appypod`.
+    Whether this server provides LibreOffice service needed by sites that use :mod:`lino_xl.lib.appypod`.

+.. option:: --redis

+    Whether this server provides redis service needed by sites that use :mod:`lino.modlib.notify`.

 .. option:: --webdav